Splutox/osticket-prereqs/README.md

 </p>
 <p>

-<p align="center"><strong>Now that your in your virtual machine open the internet explorer, copy this <a href="https://drive.google.com/uc?export=download&id=1b3RBkXTLNGXbibeMuAynkfzdBC1NnqaD"> Download File</a> and paste it into the browser, then download the content.
-Open file explorer and find the fie you downloaded, left click it and hit "extract", and "extract all"
+<p align="center"><strong>Now that you are in your virtual machine open Internet Explorer, copy this <a href="https://drive.google.com/uc?export=download&id=1b3RBkXTLNGXbibeMuAynkfzdBC1NnqaD"> Download File</a> and paste it into the browser, then download the content.
+Open File Explorer and find the file you downloaded, left-click it, and hit "extract", and "extract all"
 </p>
 <br />